jfehrle/coq/doc/sphinx/proof-engine/vernacular-commands.rst

 .. cmd:: Test @setting_name {? for {+ {| @qualid | @string } } }

-   If :n:`@setting_name` is a flag or option, prints its the current value.
+   If :n:`@setting_name` is a flag or option, prints its current value.
-   If :n:`@setting_name` is a table: if a value is specified, reports whether the table contains the specified value, otherise this is equivalen to :cmd:`Print Table`.
+   If :n:`@setting_name` is a table: if the `for` clause is specified, reports whether the table contains each specified value, otherise this is equivalent to :cmd:`Print Table`.
+The `for` clause is not valid for flags and options.

 .. cmd:: Print Options